xfloor/schema-php-starter/README.md

 # Schema Starter Template (PHP)

-This template will help you get started building ecommerce with Schema.
-Use it as a learning tool, as a basis for a custom ecommerce application, or break it apart and take the pieces you need into an existing project.
+This template will help you get started building ecommerce functionality with Schema.
+Use it as a learning tool, the basis for a custom application, or take the pieces you need into an another project.

-For more information on how to use the Schema API, visit https://schema.io/docs.
+For more information on the Schema API, visit https://schema.io/docs.

 ## Setup

 1) Upload the source to any basic PHP-enabled directory.

-- If you're running Apache, the included `.htaccess` file will enable clean URLs.
 - Make the `cache` folder writable by the web server
+- If you're running Apache, the included `.htaccess` can be used for clean URLs

 2) Edit config.php with your Schema API credentials